pop up image

 The purpose of implementing a pull system is to build products based on actual demand and not on forecasts.
 By doing so, your company can focus on eliminating waste activities in the production process.
 As a result, you’ll be able to optimize your resources and reduce the possibility of overstocking.

-“Just-in-time” is a production model where deliverables are produced in order to meet actual demands and avoid overstocking and push strategies.
+Just-in-time is a production model where deliverables are produced to meet actual demands and avoid overstocking and push strategies.

 When applying a push strategy, a company’s production is based on anticipated demand, which can fail to correspond with the actual demand.
 Such an imbalance can create unexpected financial gaps.